Customer Service CV Format (2026)

 Lead with numbers — calls or tickets handled per day, CSAT/NPS, first-call resolution, and average handle time.
 Name the tools you've used, state your language fluency, and tailor it to the channel (voice, chat, or email).

-How important is English for support roles?
+How important are languages for support roles?

 Can I apply with no experience?